-1. Levy, an implementation of call-by-push-value that Andrej Bauer and Matija Pretnar wrote in OCaml for the PL Zoo.
+- Levy, an implementation of call-by-push-value that Andrej Bauer and Matija Pretnar wrote in OCaml for the PL Zoo.
 I made a fork of Levy that, among other small changes, reduces the need for parentheses by making operator precedence more like it is in OCaml.

-2. A more divergent fork of Levy that adds datatypes in a familiar-but-as-yet-unmotivated way.
+- A more divergent fork of Levy that adds datatypes in a familiar-but-as-yet-unmotivated way.
 This diverges from the goals of Levy - as a PL Zoo project, Levy aims to be a clean and uncluttered language implementation, and that's not the case for this more divergent fork.
 I'll call this new version of Levy... let's see...
 Levy#.
 Sure, that works.

 Basic concepts

 The big idea of call-by-push-value, and, in turn, Levy, is that it is a programming language that is incredibly picky about the difference between code that builds data (I'll call this value code as shorthand) and code that does stuff (I'll call this computation code).
 Value code tends to be really boring: 3 builds an integer value and true builds a boolean value.
 Levy also builds in a couple of total binary operations on integers, so 3 + x and y < 12 are both viewed by Levy as value code.
-Variables are always value code.
+Variables are always value code.Computation code is more interesting.
+If-statements are computation code: if v then c1 else c2 examines the value built by v and then either does the stuff described by c1 or else does the stuff described by c2.
+Functions are computation code: fun x: ty -> c receives a value and then does the stuff described by c, possibly using the value it received.

 The computation code return v does a very simple thing: it takes the value built by v and says "look, I made you a value."
 If the value code v had value type ty, then the computation code return v has computation type F ty.
-So yeah: I hadn't talked about types yet, but pieces of value code are given value types and pieces of computation code are given computation types.1
+So yeah: I hadn't talked about types yet, but pieces of value code are given value types and pieces of computation code are given computation types.11>

 Which brings us to an interesting kind of value code that I didn't mention before: thunk c wraps up (and suspends) the computation code c in a value; if the computation code c had computation type ty, then the value code thunk c has value type U ty.